joseph-jalbert/ftp/web/app/plugins/wp-force-lowercase-urls/README.txt

 == Description ==

-Perform a 301 redirect from an uppercase URL to the lowercase version for all non-admin URLs (that do not include a filename or query variable).
+Perform a 301 redirect from an uppercase URL to the lowercase version for all non-admin URLs (that do not include a filename).

 Please help by reporting any bugs or feature requests at the link below.